-Did you know there are more than 50 Adobe apps currently on the market?!
+Did you know there are more than 50 Adobe apps, products and software packages available here in 2023?

-If you’re wondering what all these programs actually do (and whether they might be useful to you) read on.
+If you’re wondering what all these Adobe software programs actually do (and whether they might be useful to you) read on.

-Here’s an up-to-date explanation of every single one, as well as who they’re best suited to.
+Here’s an up-to-date explanation and list of all the Adobe products, as well as who they’re best suited to.

 Adobe programs have been ubiquitous for many years now.
 Anyone who’s ever used a computer has run into at least one of these Adobe apps.
 We’ve all used Adobe Acrobat to open a PDF document, for example.

 And of course, we all know Photoshop.
 Even if you’re not a photographer, I’m sure you’ve heard about ‘photoshopping’ an image… Yes, it’s so popular that it became a verb.

-So you might be thinking, why do I need to know about all of these apps?!
+So you might be thinking, why do I need to know about all of these Adobe software apps?!

 Well, you might find out that one of them is exactly what you need and that it can make your life so much simpler.
 Believe me, it happens.

 For example, you can make a 2D illustration with Photoshop, but Illustrator is specially designed for vector art, so you’ll have more tools and the workflow will be easier if you do it there.

-So, without any further ado, here’s my introduction to Adobe’s apps, building on Humtog’s video to include new additions and to remove those that have been discontinued, to try and clarify things for you.
+So, without any further ado, here’s an Adobe software list, building on the video above to include new additions and to remove those that have been discontinued, to try and clarify things for you.

-I’ve organised them into 4 categories, which you’ll see below.
+I’ve organised all the Adobe software into 4 categories, which you’ll see below.